 Passive aggressive behavior has a deep impact on your mental health.
 A passive aggressive husband can be manipulative and toxic for you.
-Your husband may not realize it, but the truth is that his behavior is critical in damaging the relationship that you both have built over the years.
+Your husband may not realize it, but the truth is that his behavior can damage the relationship you both have built over the years.

 Initially, it may take some time to understand how badly it affects you or the relationship, but soon you will reach a phase where you just can’t take it anymore.
 In this post, we discuss passive aggressive behavior and how to deal with it in detail.
 Read on to learn more.